Formasitchijoh/Formasitchijoh/README.md

 - 👋 Hi, I’m Formasit Chijoh Fokunang, a tech enthusiast
 - 👀 I’m interested in Open source,Blockchain technology and Personal development
-- 🌱 I’m currently learning Mobile app development using JavaScript, React Native
+- 🌱 I’m currently learning Mobile app development using React Js, JavaScript, and  React Native
 - 💞️ I’m looking to collaborate on any project I can learn from
 - 📫 How to reach me through formasitf@gmail.com